Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 6. Dark Chocolate – A Sweet Way to Add Magnesium

-Here’s good news — dark chocolate is a magnesium-rich food!
+Here’s good news — dark chocolate is also a magnesium-rich food!
 One ounce of 70-85% dark chocolate can provide around 64 mg of magnesium.

 How to Eat: Enjoy a small piece of dark chocolate as dessert after dinner.